ORNL/cpp-proposals-pub/D1673/blas_interface.md

   product;
 * sparse linear algebra functions, like sparse matrix-vector multiply and an interface for constructing sparse matrices; and
-* extended- and mixed-precision dense functions (however, see section below).
+* extended- and mixed-precision dense functions (though we subsume some of their functionality; see below).

 Our proposal only includes core Reference BLAS functionality, for the following reasons: